 Most states require pipe fitters to be licensed, but licensing doesn't take place until after an apprenticeship has been completed.
 Upon completing an apprenticeship, those seeking pipe fitting careers become eligible for licensure.
 The BLS notes that a handful of states require pipe fitters to hold some type of license.
 Some states require only high-pressure pipe fitters to be licensed, while other states require licensure of all pipe fitters.
 States may have a several-tiered licensing structure, with licenses available at the apprentice, journeyman, and master levels.

-Step 5: Build a Professional Pipe Fitting Career
+Step 5: Advance in Your Professional Pipe Fitting Career

 After attaining a license, pipe fitters must start building their professional reputation.
 Many pipe fitters are self-employed and work out of their homes or independent offices.
-This option requires new professionals to begin advertising their skills and building a clientele.
-Others may work for pipe fitting and plumbing business or for federal, state, and local governments.
+This option requires new professionals to begin advertising their skills and building a clientele base.
+Others may work for pipe fitting and plumbing businesses or for federal, state, and local governments.